nik9hil/GAN/README.md

 # GAN
-Implementation of different varieties of GANs for Pokemon generation and much moree
+Implementation of different varieties of GANs for Pokemon generation.